 YACVic is committed to youth participation and an enhanced model of youth engagement for our organisation.
 Our model aims to engage a wider range of young people in a broader scope of activities both within and outside our organisation.

-- Share your thoughts with over 2,700 young people and youth workers across the Victorian youth sector
+- Share your opinion with thousands of young people and youth workers across the Victorian youth sector.

 What is the youth participation model?